Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
   <li>Use Next Event Estimation - Enables shadow rays/NEE for direct light sampling</li>
+  <li>RIS Count - Number of RIS passes done for default unity lights(select the best light out of X number of lights)</li>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Allow Bloom - Turns on or off Bloom</li>
   <li>Enable DoF - Turns on or off Depth of Field, and its associated settings</li>
   <li>Enable Auto/Manual Exposure - Turns on or off Auto Exposure(impacts a lot more than I thought it would)</li>
-  <li>Use ReSTIR - Enables the much better sampling for lots of lights</li>
-  <li>Allow ReSTIR Sample Regeneration - Applies if Precomputed Sampling is on, Regenerates the light samples every frame</li>
-  <li>Allow ReSTIR Precomputed Sampling - Samples lights in a more efficient way but introduces artifacts due to sample correlation</li>
-  <li>Allow ReSTIR Temporal - Enables the Temporal pass of ReSTIR(allows samples to travel across time</li>
-  <li>Allow ReSTIR Spatial - Enables the Spatial pass of ReSTIR(Allows pixels to choose to use the neighboring pixels sample instead)</li>
-  <li>ReSTIR Spatial M-Cap - Tuneable parameter, increase this if you have lots of lights(standard values would be between 32 and 640 for reference, but going higher or lower is needed at times)</li>
   <li>Use ReSTIR GI - Enables ReSTIR GI which is usually much higher quality</li>
   <li>Do Sample Connection Validation - Confirms that two samples are mutually visable and throws it away if they are not</li>
   <li>Update Rate - How many pixels per frame get re-traced to ensure they are still valid paths(7 is a good number to aim for here)</li>
+  <li>Enable Indirect Clamping - Can improve splotchyness when Permutation Samples is on</li>
   <li>Enable Temporal - Enables the Temporal pass of ReSTIR GI(allows samples to travel across time</li>
   <li>Temporal M Cap - How long a sample may live for, lower means lighting updates faster(until 0 which is the opposite) but more noise(reccomended either 0 or around 12, but can be played with)</li>
   <li>Permute Temporal Samples - Turns on permutation sampling, can lead to much higher quality much faster, but a lower M cap is reccomended(around 3-12)</li>
   <li>Enable Spatial - Enables the Spatial pass of ReSTIR GI(Allows pixels to choose to use the neighboring pixels sample instead)</li>
-  <li>Spatial Sample Count - How many neighboring pixels are looked at</li>
+  <li>Spatial Sample Count - How many neighboring pixels are looked at(turn to 0 to make it adapative to sample count)</li>
-  <li>Enable Spatial Stabalizer - Rarely useful, but turns spatial into spatiotemporal</li>
+  <li>Enable Edge Filling - Replaces the black edges when moving the camera to a smear, up to personal preference</li>
+  <li>Minimum Spatial Radius - The minimum radius the spatial pass can sample from</li>
   <li>Use Temporal Antialiasing - Enables Temporal Antialiasing(TAA)</li>
-  <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
+  <li>Enable SVGF - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
-  <li>Use ASVGF Denoiser - Turns on the ASVGF denoiser</li>
+  <li>Enable ASVGF - Turns on the ASVGF denoiser(ReSTIR GI needs to be off)</li>
-  <li>(If ASVGF Denoiser is on)ASVGF Atrous Kernel Size - The amount of iterations the final ASVGF atrous goes through, limited to 4, 5, and 6</li>
   <li>Enable Tonemapping - Turns on Uchimura Tonemapping</li>
   <li>Enable TAAU - Use TAAU for upscaling(if off, you use my semi custom upscaler instead)</li>
-  <li>Use Altered Throughput Pipelien - Calculates throughput differently, helps with semi metallic surfaces for ASVGF</li>
+  <li>Use Altered Throughput Pipeline - Calculates throughput differently, helps with semi metallic surfaces for ASVGF</li>
-  <li>Use Checkerboarding - Only traces half the indirect rays, so quality is sightly decreased for a slight increase in performance</li>
+  <li>Use Checkerboarding - Only traces half the indirect rays, so quality is sightly decreased(not really noticeable) for a slight increase in performance</li>
   <li>Use AntiFirefly - Enables RCRS filter for getting rid of those single bright pixels</li>
   <li>Atmospheric Scatter Samples - Lower this to 1 if you keep crashing on entering play mode(controls how many atmospheric samples are precomputed)</li>
   <li>Current Samples - Shows how many samples have currently been accumulated</li>